America has seen more than 300 mass shootings and 15 mass killings this year

 A mass shooting during a Fourth of July parade in Highland Park, Illinois, sent families running for cover as marching bands and truck floats made their way through the Chicago suburb’s downtown.

-At least six people were fatally shot and at least 24 others were injured on Monday after a suspected gunman fired dozens of rounds from a rooftop above the crowds.
+At least six people were fatally shot and more than two dozen others were injured on 4 July after a gunman fired dozens of rounds from a rooftop above the crowds.

 The shooting follows mass acts of violence that have stunned Americans and left craters in the communities across the US.

-Note: This story was originally published on 4 July and has been updated